kdowbecki/kdowbecki.github.io/_posts/2021-05-29-Optimizing-computational-algorithms.md

 = \frac{b^3 - b}{6}
 $$

-We have significantly simplified the original equation into:
+We have significantly simplified the original nested sum equation into just:

 $$
 counter = \frac{b^3 - b}{6}
 $$

-which we can implement as a one-liner:
+which can be implemented as a one-liner:

 ```java
 long counter = (b * b * b - b) / 6;
 ```

-Are you not believing that this works?
-You can try the code yourself:
+If you are not believing that the new formula works you can try the code yourself:

 ```java
 public static void main(String[] args) {